top of page

 ## The Global Crisis of Addiction

-Addiction is a big global issue affecting millions of people from all walks of life, cutting across different places, cultures, and economic backgrounds.
-It's not just a personal battle; it's a complex public health problem that impacts families, communities, and whole countries.
-The World Health Organization (WHO) has flagged addiction as a major health concern because of its widespread effects on both physical and mental health.
-This complicated issue covers a variety of substances and behaviors, like alcohol, opioids, stimulants, and even things like gambling and excessive internet use.
-Each kind of addiction comes with its own set of challenges and needs specific strategies for effective treatment and prevention.
+Addiction is a big issue worldwide, affecting millions of people across different cultures and economic backgrounds.
+It's a public health problem that impacts families, communities, and entire countries.
+The World Health Organization (WHO) acknowledges how addiction affects both physical and mental health, involving substances and behaviors like alcohol, opioids, and gambling.
+Each type of addiction needs its own treatment and prevention strategies.

 ### The Scope of Addiction